ABOUT

 In 2013, Mitch, his brother Andrew, Danny Hunsaker and Tyler Little launched Xeric Watches, a brand focused on rethinking traditional watch design and exploring unconventional ways to display time.
 Xeric has since launched over two dozen successful Kickstarter campaigns, including one that became the most-funded timepiece in Kickstarter history.

-As part of its continued growth, Watchismo merged with Watches.com, a platform dedicated to offering distinctive and accessible modern watches under the motto: “Time to Be Different.”
+As part of its continued growth, Watchismo acquired Watches.com, a platform dedicated to offering distinctive and accessible modern watches under the motto: “Time to Be Different.”

 Mitch’s personal collection of rare and unconventional timepieces can be viewed on Instagram under the handle @horolovox, where he showcases unusual and obscure watches from various eras.